playbasedchildhood/playbasedchildhood.github.io/src/pages/get-started.md

 ## Option 1: <br>Sign on the Website via Email

-To sign online, simply send an email to us (len@astuanax.com), and we will add your name to the list of supporters.
+To sign online, simply send an email to us (len AD astuanax.com or vesna_naglic AD hotmail.com), and we will add your name to the list of supporters.
 This method is quick and easy, allowing you to show your support from anywhere.

 ## Option 2:<br> Download the Document for Offline Signatures